nmaksimova/square-panda-cb92c/src/pages/ilta_new_class.md

         default_value: Class
         options:
           - 'New!
 Bachata for Beginners (Monday, January 26th at 8:15pm)'
           - 'New!
-Salsa for Beginners  (Thursday, January 22nd at 8:15pm)'
+Salsa for Beginners  (Thursday, February 5th at 8:15pm)'
           - 'Ladies Line Routine Advanceed (Salsa, Bachata, Monday at 6:45pm)'
         is_required: true
     submit_label: Register